determined-ai/determined/README.md

 # Shared UI

-We this directory for shareable code snippets, UI components, etc.
+We use this directory for shareable code snippets, UI components, etc.

 - separate reusable and shareable code across different Determined UIs
 - leave build and transpliation to target projects